UmarKhattab09/LatentLab/README.md

 - Interactive 2D and 3D visualizations of embeddings (UMAP, t-SNE, PCA)
 - See where your uploads/queries lie in the embedding space
 - Supports both image and text queries
-- Robust error handling and dummy encoder fallback if model is missing

 ## Setup